JeodC/PortMaster-Solarus/README.md

 Find them on the [Solarus Website](https://solarus-games.org/games/).

 ## Disclaimers
 This is just a Solarus runner.
 Certain games may have issues running on various devices.
-The games `Ocean's Heart` and `Tunics!` are two that would not function as expected on an Anbernic RG351P running AmberELEC, for example.
+The games `Ocean's Heart`, `Hallow's Eve`, and `Tunics!` are a few that do not function as expected on an Anbernic RG351P running AmberELEC, for example.

 ## Thanks
 The solarus-run binary provided by Cebion.